· Compliance · 14 min read

 Unsure of your status?
 Use our Generator Status Classifier to input your monthly waste volumes and get an instant, plain-English classification.

-The EPA classifies facilities into three generator tiers under 40 CFR 262.13 based on the volume of hazardous waste generated in a single calendar month—not annually, and not based on facility size.
-The three categories are:
+The EPA classifies facilities into three generator tiers based on the volume of hazardous waste generated in a single calendar month.
+Classification is not based on annual totals or facility size.
+The categories below are drawn from EPA’s generator-category table:

 The Non-Acute vs. Acute Hazardous Waste Distinction

 A critical and frequently misunderstood classification trigger is acutely hazardous waste.
-A facility that generates only 50 kg of standard hazardous waste in a month may still be regulated as an LQG if it simultaneously generates more than 1 kg of acutely hazardous waste.
+Under EPA’s generator-category table, a facility that generates only 50 kg of standard hazardous waste in a month may still be regulated as an LQG if it simultaneously generates more than 1 kg of acutely hazardous waste or more than 100 kg of acute hazardous waste spill-cleanup residue.

 Acutely hazardous wastes include: